-These individuals are then followed up to the end of the tenth month of unemployment (JSA) to check whether they have found a job.
-The eligible group (defined by the age criterion) is Propensity score matching is performed over the same covariates as the other estimates and the outcomes for the comparison groups are smoothed using cubic splines on the two propensity Notes: Estimates of the effects of the New Deal program used the JUVOS 5% longitudinal sample of all unemployed (JSA claimants).
-Estimates of the outflows into employment option used the New Deal Evaluation Database (NDED).
-Selected observations are those completing a 6-month spell on JSA over a predefined time interval: the present table compares 1997 with 1998. compared with the control group before and after the start of the program.
-All the estimates from regressions including a set of other controls: marital status, sought occupation, region and some information on the labor market history (the number of unemployment spells and the proportion of time on unemployment over the two years that preceded the start of the present spell). scores to achieve higher precision.
-Standard errors in parentheses: estimates for nonlinear matching method (Column 2) used the delta method and estimates for the propensity score matching (Columns 3 and 4) used bootstrapping with 200 replications.
-Bias-corrected 90% confidence intervals in italics-estimation used the same bootstrap results. \\ = significant at 0.05 level. \ = significant at 0.10 level. accounted for by a "program introduction" effect.
+Table 3 contains the main result from the National roll out.
+The first row shows an implied effect of around 5 per cent on a pre-program base outflow (table 2) of 25.8 per cent, and once more, the method used does not seem the affect the result significantly.
+Although this is still a substantial impact, it is about half the magnitude estimated for the Pilot period.
+These differences in size can be accounted for by a "program introduction" effect.
 In the first few months the program is operating, a very large increase in the flows to employment is observed, which then falls as the program matures.
 This is illustrated in the other rows of the table.
-The second and third rows report comparable estimates of the Gateway effect after four months of treatment for the first quarter the program operates in the Pathfinder and non-Pathfinder areas, respectively.
-As noted before, estimates for the pilot period (first quarter in Pathfinder areas) are about twice the size of the effect over the whole period.
+The second and third rows report comparable estimates of the Gateway effect after 4 months of treatment for the first quarter the program operates in the Pathfinder and non-Pathfinder areas, respectively.
+As noticed before, estimates for the Pilot period (first quarter in Pathfinder areas) are about twice the size of the effect over the whole period.
 The same is also true if one considers the estimates for the first quarter the New Deal operates in non-Pathfinder areas (see row 3).
 The fourth row presents estimates obtained using the following second and third quarters the program is operating and these are comparatively much lower and less significant.

 There are, of course, many possible explanations for this.
-One explanation is that the agencies involved in delivering the program are initially very enthusiastic, but this enthusiasm naturally erodes over time.
+One explanation is that the agencies involved in delivering the program are initially very enthusiastic, but this naturally erodes over time.
 Another possibility is that the program diminishes welfare fraud.
 This would have particularly important effects during the first few months after the release of the program since potential participants are unlikely to be aware of the new claiming rules.
-Similar "cleaning up the register" effects have been noted of previous U.K. labor market reforms.
+Similar "cleaning up the register" effects have been noted of previous UK labor market reforms.24

 There are many possible criticisms of the results.
-We shall now discuss some of the main ones-quality of job matches, selectivity, and differential trends.
-How the program affects the women will be discussed on the next subsection.
+We shall now discuss some of the main ones quality of job matches, selectivity and differential trends.
+How the program affects the women will be discussed on the next section.

 First, there is the issue of whether the quality of job matches has improved (or deteriorated) under the New Deal.
-One of the benefits from the New Deal is said to be that job matches are of higher quality due to greater job assistance and mentoring of the Personal Advisor.
-For those who get onto the employer option there is a guarantee of one-day-a-week training.
-On the other hand tougher monitoring may push claimants into low-quality matches.
+One of the benefits from the New Deal is said to be that job matches are of higher quality due to greater job assistance and mentoring of the Personal advisor.
+For those who get onto the employer option there is a guarantee of one day a week training.
+On the other hand tougher monitoring may push claimants into low quality matches.
 Quality is difficult to measure without data on earnings and other job characteristics.
 One indicator of job match quality, however, is simply the longevity of a job.
-Following the governments preferred measure, we define a "sustained" job as one that lasts at least 13 weeks.
-The first row of Table 4, Panel A repeats the analysis but uses the outflow to sustained jobs (instead of any job) as the outcome variable.
-The results are quite consistent with the earlier findings-the estimates point to an increase in the outflows to sustained jobs of 4.5% (in column 1 of Table 4), which compares to estimates of around 5% for the outflows to all employment (in column 1, first row of Table 3).
+Following the governments preferred measure, we define a "sustained" job as one that lasts at least thirteen weeks.
+The first row of Table 4 Panel A repeats the analysis but using the outflow to sustained jobs (instead of any job) as the outcome variable.
+The results are quite consistent with the earlier findings - the estimates point to an increase in the outflows to sustained jobs of 4.5% (in column 1 of Table 4), which compares to estimates of around 5% for the outflows to all employment (in column 1, first row of Table 3).